kordless/swarm-ghost/README.md

 ### Video Walkthrough

 Here's another fine video guide I did.
-This one should be short and sweet.
+This one should have been short and sweet, but it wasn't either.

 [![](https://raw.githubusercontent.com/kordless/swarm-ghost/master/assets/video.png)](https://vimeo.com/120731142)